 Intersex people have innate sex characteristics that don’t fit medical norms for female or male bodies, and that create risks and experiences of stigma, discrimination and harm.
-We have many different kinds of bodies and life experiences.

 How can you act as an ally to intersex people?
 This page contains introductory information and video resources.

 We all have a right to bodily integrity, to not be subjected to invasive or irreversible medical procedures that modify sex characteristics, unless necessary to avoid serious, urgent and irreparable harm.